fralau/mkdocs-macros-plugin/webdoc/docs/pluglets.md

 In the example above `mkdocs-macros-test` is the package source, and `mkdocs_macros_test` is the package name for the `import` statement.

-If those names are correct everything should fall into place when you type the `mkdocs serve` or `mkdocs build` commands.
+If those names are correct, the `mkdocs serve` or `mkdocs build` will give the correct error message.

 ## Implementing a new pluglet